Generate Images with Amazon Bedrock

 Deploy to your hosted project#

-1supabase link2supabase functions deploy amazon-bedrock3supabase secrets set --env-file supabase/.envYou've now deployed a serverless function that uses AI to generate and upload images to your Supabase storage bucket.
+1supabase link2supabase functions deploy amazon-bedrock --no-verify-jwt3supabase secrets set --env-file supabase/.envYou've now deployed a serverless function that uses AI to generate and upload images to your Supabase storage bucket.